UluLord/Road-Surface-Segmentation-using-UNet-Model-Tensorflow-/README.md

 **NOTE:** You can use the repository not only for this dataset, but also for any dataset you want.
 You are very free to arrange hyperparameters of the UNet model to improve your model for your project.

 ## **1. Dataset**
+The dataset contains 701 frames and 13 classes;

+* Background
+* Asphalt Road
+* Paved Road
+* Unpaved Road
+* Road Marking
+* Speed-Bump
+* Cats-Eye
+* Storm-Drain
+* Manhole Cover
+* Patchs
+* Water-Puddle
+* Pothole
+* Cracks

-The dataset contains 701 frames.
-However, it is not included in this repository, but you can download from [here.](https://lapix.ufsc.br/pesquisas/projeto-veiculo-autonomo/datasets/?lang=ent)
+However, the dataset is not included in this repository, but you can download from [here.](https://lapix.ufsc.br/pesquisas/projeto-veiculo-autonomo/datasets/?lang=en)

 ## **2. Usage**